Deportation in the second Trump administration: Targeting and deportation of activists

-The administration has focused its catch and revoke program on foreign students who have engaged in pro-Palestinian speech, characterizing them as pro-Hamas.
-On March 25, 2025, the state department issued a directive stating that visa applicants would be ineligible if their social media activity indicated that they were "advocating for, sympathizing with, or persuading others to endorse or espouse terrorist activities or support a designated foreign terrorist organization", and that similar activity could result in the revocation of existing visas.
-On April 9, 2025, the DHS announced it will screen social media accounts for what it deems to be "antisemitic".
+The administration has sought to deport foreign students who have engaged in pro-Palestinian speech, characterizing them as pro-Hamas.
+On March 25, 2025, the U.S. State Department issued a directive stating that visa applicants would be ineligible if their social media activity indicated that they were "advocating for, sympathizing with, or persuading others to endorse or espouse terrorist activities or support a designated foreign terrorist organization", and that similar activity could result in the revocation of existing visas.
+On April 9, 2025, the DHS announced it would screen social media accounts for what it deems to be "antisemitic".

 On April 8, 2025, in response to the large number of student visa revocations, Inside Higher Ed started tracking the number of known visa revocations for students and recent alumni, and mapping the colleges and universities reporting visa revocations.
-As of the morning of April 9, the tracker showed 419 students and recent alumni from over 80 institutions of higher education across the U.S. In many cases, immigration authorities have not notified the institutions of the reasons for the visa revocations.
+As of the morning of April 9, the tracker showed 419 students and recent alumni from over 80 institutions of higher education across the U.S. In many cases, immigration authorities had not notified the institutions of the reasons for the visa revocations.
+By the end of 2025, the federal government had revoked more than 8,000 student visas.